-November marks Mizrahi Remembrance Month: a time to commemorate the 850,000 Jewish refugees who were expelled or forced to flee from their homes in the Middle East and North Africa between 1948-1980.
+November 30 marks the official Day of Commemoration from Arab Countries & Iran, honoring the 850,000+ Jewish refugees who were expelled or forced to flee from their homes in the Middle East and North Africa between 1948-1980.
 Until this point, Jewish communities had been living in the region for over 2,500 years.
 While this history is known among the Mizrahi and Sephardi community, their narrative has rarely been documented, and their plight as refugees has largely been ignored by the global community.

 Who are Mizrahi Jews?